Big Change is happening

 Through the work of our nine project partners, Big Change has reached over 700,000 young people; 66,000 teachers and adults; and nearly 600 communities around the world.
 I know I can speak on behalf of my fellow Big Change founders, when I say how proud we are of the Big Change team.
-Their drive and dedication, mirrored by our project partners, is bringing about widescale change for the benefit of all young people in the UK.
+Their drive and dedication (mirrored by our project partners) is bringing about wide scale, positive change for all young people in the UK.

 While these numbers are impressive, it’s when you hear the human stories from people like Jaiden, that the impact really hits home.
 Another wonderful story from one of our project partners came from Jeremy Pentreath who works with Voice 21 to create oracy and early language development programmes.

 Jeremy recounted how a six-year-old student of the programme recently stood up during an assembly of over 400 students - unprompted - and spoke about the importance of world peace.
-You could almost touch the pride glowing from Jeremy – it gave us all goosebumps!
-Given that, by the age of three, an underprivileged child will have heard 30 million less words than their peers it’s so encouraging to hear how these programmes are literally helping kids find their voices.
+Given that an underprivileged child will have heard 30 million less words than their peers by the age of three, it’s so encouraging to hear how these programmes are literally helping kids find their voices.

 Every time the Big Change community gathers together the overwhelming feeling is one of hope and steely determination to bring about positive change.
 It has never been more important to keep fighting to create an education system that sets kids up to thrive in life, not just exams.
 As my friend, Karl Lokko, summed up beautifully at the end of the evening: “It’s going to take every single child’s potential, so every single child is essential.”